dcalsky/wws-socket/README.md

 ## PackageT
 **PackageT** is a TCP communication packet structure of WWS-SOCKET that includes two parts: **Header** and **Body**.

-Client use socket to create connection with **server** and then send packet based **PacketT** to it.
+Client use socket to create connection with **server** and then send packet based **PackageT** to it.
 Once server validates packet successfully, it will reply a packet back.

 ```
                               PackageT